Frederick Blantford Bate: Early career

+NBC

-Bate had served on a War Reparations Committee headed by Owen D. Young of General Electric, and it was through Young that he had come to the attention of the network.
+Bate had served on a War Reparations Committee headed by Owen D. Young of General Electric, and it was through Young that he had come to the attention of the NBC.
+Bate was hired by the network as NBC's European manager in summer 1932.

+Bate's key objective was to expand NBC presence in the European market and to develop international broadcasting into a viable business for the network.
+Shortly after he was stationed by the NBC in Paris and then moved to represent the network in London.
+During this time Bate worked closely with his colleague Max Jordan who represented NBC in the Central European countries.

 Bate came to know Edward, Prince of Wales, as a result of his marriage in 1916 to Vera Arkwright, who was known to the Prince.
 This connection became significant for NBC when Edward's relationship with Wallis Simpson threw the British Government into a constitutional crisis.
 Because of Bate's connections, NBC provided more up-to-the-minute radio coverage of that story than any rival networks.
 Bate was the NBC representative in London at the time and had access to the King.
 When the story of the king's affair with Wallis Simpson and the possibility of an abdication suddenly broke on a startled world, Bate was on holiday in New York.
 The fastest way back to London then took five days.
 He telephoned Alistair Cooke and asked him to go immediately to Broadcasting House and beam over a news dispatch for NBC before the midnight circuit, which the rival radio network, CBS, had booked.
 Cooke did so, and for the next 10 days of the abdication crisis he broadcast to America six or seven times a day.

 In 1940, Bate was wounded by shrapnel when a bomb hit NBC's offices in London during World War II.
 He returned to work after spending 10 days in a hospital.
 At the end of the Second World War Bate moved back to the United States.
 He died, at Waterford, Virginia, in October 1970.